MicroParty/server/README.md

 # Micro Party

-A Video Calling Extension for Netflix, Disney Plus, Youtube and more
+A Peer to Peer Privacy Respecting Video Calling Extension for Netflix, Disney Plus, Youtube and more